Decision No. 14,670

 When N.B. left school on May 3, 2001 after three periods, she missed periods four through nine, or a total of five class periods (excluding lunch) that were registered as five "cuts."
 Under the school's policy, she was therefore ineligible to participate in extracurricular activities during the next marking period, which was the fall of 2001.
 Soccer is expressly recognized as an extracurricular activity in the student handbook.

 After the principal advised petitioner that he would not excuse any of the five cuts, petitioner appealed to respondent, contending that the policy was overly harsh and that students were not provided with sufficient notice of the eligibility rules for extracurricular activities.
 By letter dated June 22, 2001, respondent's president advised petitioner that respondent had considered petitioner's request and had decided not to make any change to the high school"s current policy.
 This appeal ensued.
 A request for interim relief was denied on August 31, 2001.

 Petitioner asserts that neither she nor her daughter were aware of this policy.
 Petitioner contends that the policy is unfair and imposes an extremely severe consequence for one mistake.
-She requests that Natalie be allowed to participate in fall extracurricular activities and that I expunge this matter from Natalie"s record.
+She requests that N.B. be allowed to participate in fall extracurricular activities and that I expunge this matter from N.B.'s record.

 Respondent asserts that it has the authority and responsibility to establish standards for participation in extracurricular activities, and that the policy in question is a reasonable one that is uniformly applied to all students.
 Respondent further objects to the petition as untimely.